-Life insurance is a necessary evil that most people are loathed to deal with, but it’s something everyone should buy to protect their family from the unthinkable.
+Life insurance is a necessary evil that most people loathe to deal with, but it’s something everyone should buy to protect their family from the unthinkable.

 However, it’s probably much more affordable than you think.

-In fact, you might be surprised to hear that over 2/3 of people surveyed OVERESTIMATE the cost of life insurance.
+In fact, you might be surprised to hear that over 2 out of 3 people surveyed OVERESTIMATED the cost of life insurance.

 So how do life insurers determine how much you pay for a policy, and what can you do to minimize your cost?